ilpropheta/playground-ot4mmv6n/markdowns/welcome.md

 In my opinion, the next generations of C++ programmers should master idioms and constructs coming from different paradigms and styles, and use them conveniently.

+In this workshop we'll meet some important styles and idioms of C++ programming.

 ## Playground structure

 Everything is self-contained and embedded in this **playground**.
 Under the hood, this environment is generated from this [github repo](https://github.com/ilpropheta/playground-ot4mmv6n).